Gaming12846/TrollPlus/README.md

 - The plugin collects anonymous statistics if you do not deactivate them.
 To see the statistics, visit [bStats](https://bstats.org/plugin/bukkit/TrollPlus).

-## Need help?
+## Do you need help, have found an bug or you have any suggestions?

-Feel free to send me a message on SpigotMC.
+Feel free to send me a message on [SpigotMC](https://www.spigotmc.org/members/gaming12846.305963/) or add me on Discord at **jonathan2404**.

-## Bugs and suggestions

 Bugs and suggestions should be reported by [opening a ticket on GitHub](https://github.com/Gaming12846/TrollPlus/issues).